Monday, January 30, 2012

 I'm not going to count my rejections as I suspect I may have received more than you.

-Christy Mitchinson said...
+Christy Kate McKenzie said...

 You have just named my biggest fear.
 What happens if an editor likes your story enough to request a partial or full but then by the time they get to it they have moved on?
 It seems terribly unfair.
 Surely they won't do that, will they?